 Overall, medical detox is recommended for heroin withdrawal.
 Cold-turkey detox is not advised.

 (June 2018).
 What Effect Does Heroin Have on the Body?
-National Institute on Drug Abuse (NIDA).
-Retrieved November 2018 from from https://www.drugabuse.gov/publications/research-reports/heroin/how-heroin-used
+National Institute on Drug Abuse (NIDA). from https://www.drugabuse.gov/publications/research-reports/heroin/how-heroin-used

 (June 2018).
 How is Heroin Linked to Prescription Drug Misuse?
-National Institute on Drug Abuse (NIDA).
-Retrieved November 2018 from from https://www.drugabuse.gov/publications/research-reports/heroin/how-heroin-linked-to-prescription-drug-misuse
+National Institute on Drug Abuse (NIDA). from https://www.drugabuse.gov/publications/research-reports/heroin/how-heroin-linked-to-prescription-drug-misuse

 (August 11, 2016).
 Yes, People Can Die from Opiate Withdrawal.
 Society for the Study of Addiction. from https://onlinelibrary.wiley.com/doi/full/10.1111/add.13512

 (March 2018).
 Hypernatremia.
-Merck Manual, Professional Version.
-Retrieved November 2018 from from https://www.merckmanuals.com/professional/endocrine-and-metabolic-disorders/electrolyte-disorders/hypernatremia
+Merck Manual, Professional Version. from https://www.merckmanuals.com/professional/endocrine-and-metabolic-disorders/electrolyte-disorders/hypernatremia

 (June 2018).
 What are the Treatments for Heroin Use Disorder?
-National Institute on Drug Abuse (NIDA).
-Retrieved November 2018 from from https://www.drugabuse.gov/publications/research-reports/heroin/what-are-treatments-heroin-use-disorder
+National Institute on Drug Abuse (NIDA). from https://www.drugabuse.gov/publications/research-reports/heroin/what-are-treatments-heroin-use-disorder